tballison/commoncrawl-fetcher-lite/README.md

 and that the `mime_detected` value is `video/mp4` or `video/quicktime`.

 We have included the `dryRun` parameter in the example.
-This reports files that it would have extracted from Common Crawl if the `dryRun` had been set to true.
+This reports files that it would have extracted from Common Crawl if the `dryRun` had been set to `false`.

 There are many configuration options -- see [ConfiguringTheFetch](ConfiguringTheFetch.md) for more details.